Ontario to require disclosure of pharma payments to health professionals

 But Hoskins said introducing legislation shouldn't imply that the government believes there are negative connotations to such payments.

-"What we want to do is we want to...present information so that patients and health providers and the industry can have a better understanding of the nature of the transactions that are taking place."
+"What we want to do is ... present information so that patients and health providers and the industry can have a better understanding of the nature of the transactions that are taking place."

 There are already some restrictions in Ontario on the types of benefits that can be received, but disclosure isn't always required.